asedhain38691/MSCS_634_Project/README.md

 Association Rule Mining

-FP-Growth revealed strong patterns such as:
-	•	Employees who are female and have very high salaries often hold a PhD (Lift ≈ 4.04, Confidence ≈ 55%).
-	•	Employees with over 20 years of experience are likely to earn very high salaries (Lift ≈ 3.92, Confidence ≈ 89%).
+FP-Growth revealed strong patterns such as: Employees who are female and have very high salaries often hold a PhD (Lift ≈ 4.04, Confidence ≈ 55%) and Employees with over 20 years of experience are likely to earn very high salaries (Lift ≈ 3.92, Confidence ≈ 89%).

 ## Insights